dtrodrigo/ApplicationCreator/README.md

 * This is a python script, so you will need [python installed](https://www.python.org/downloads/) to execute the script

+* Python pandas module is used to read the excel file, install Pandas module with `pip install pandas`

 * URL from your Dynatrace environment

 * Dynatrace API Token